nilium/st-theme-freesia/README.md

 This theme is built from the default Sublime theme, but is inspired by my previous theme, the [Nil theme](https://github.com/nilium/st2-nil-theme), and the [Flat UI theme by acondiff](https://github.com/acondiff/flatui-theme), both of which might suit you better if you find the color purple repulsive for some reason.

-In addition, there are two other themes included in Freesia: Higuchi and Kano.
-I'll eventually run out of names from the manga, but until then, more Freesia references.
+In addition, there are three other themes included in Freesia: Higuchi, Kano, and Void.
+Higuchi is a light theme while Kano is a medium-grey theme.
+Void, as the name suggests, is a very dark theme and mostly intended for working at night.

-The Freesia theme's included color schemes are _Proxy_ (medium), _Big Duo_ (medium-dark), and _Kalopsia_ (dark).
+The Freesia theme's included color schemes are _Proxy_ (medium), _Big Duo_ (medium-dark - pictured above), _Kalopsia_ (dark), and _Kalopsia Darker_ (darker still).

 Installation